Android CI with Jenkins and Firebase Test Lab

 Next up we'll add their repository to our repository list

-sudo add-apt-repository "deb https://pkg.jenkins.io/debian-stable binary/".
+sudo add-apt-repository "deb https://pkg.jenkins.io/debian-stable binary/"

 Now we can install Jenkins via apt-get install and get updates to Jenkins during our normal update process.
-Let's run sudo apt-get update to refresh our list of available software and then install Jenkins via sudo apt-get install jenkins.
-Once Jenkins has been installed we will need to start it up as a service.
-We can do that on ubuntu like this:
+Let's run sudo apt-get update

 sudo service jenkins start